Skip to content

 Who is Somer?

-Somer is the name of the voice you talk to inside Snapout.
-Think of her as a steady, warm, honest inner mother.
-She’s the same presence across every session.
-After signing up, you can rename her if a different name feels closer to home, or just call her Somer.
-The name matters less than the voice.
+Somer is the name of the voice you talk to inside snapout.
+Think of her as a steady, warm, honest inner mother, the same presence across every session.
+She’s Somer every time you come back.

 Yes, but in a specific way.
 After every session, Somer updates a private set of notes about you, the way a thoughtful person might keep notes so they don’t forget who you are.
 Those notes stay with your account, are encrypted, and are never shared, sold, or used to train any AI.